warenhuis/Crash-Bandicoot-2-Modelexport/README.md

 Usage:

+0. Download CrashEdit if you don't have it already (github.com/ughman/CrashEdit)

 1. Download the ZIP
 2. Extract it in a directory
 3. Using CrashEdit, export one animationframe and the 5 items of the model that you want to export to the same directory.
 They must have the following names: